 Take a drive through any of the neighborhoods of Boca Raton and you will see people jogging.
 Men and women jog along the beach and down the side of the road, sometimes even bringing their dogs or strollers with them.
 Running, jogging, and walking are all great forms of cardio workouts, but many people may stop and consider what other benefits or risks running could be having on their health.

-One of the most common questions asked is this: Will running cause or treat spider veins in Boca Raton?
+One of the most common questions asked is this: does running cause or prevent spider veins?

 Spider veins develop as a result of swollen veins just underneath the surface of the skin.
 When the veins swell blood pools and they become discolored, which is easily visible on the skin.
 These veins don’t have muscular support, making them more susceptible to injury than deeper veins.

 Spider veins are most frequently a result of excess weight, pregnancy, hormonal changes, or a family history of vein disease which naturally increases your chances of developing spider veins.